Multi-Source to Multi-Target Decentralized Federated Domain Adaptation: Numerical Evaluation

-In fact, we visualize the change in weights $\alpha_{i,j}$ as a result of different $\phi^{\mathsf{E}}$ values in Fig.~\ref{fig:nrg_ratios_phi_e}.
-For example, for the MNIST experiment in Fig.~\ref{fig:nrg_alpha_M}, increasing $\phi^{\mathsf{E}}$ from $1e-2$ to $1e0$ eliminates transmissions from source device $4$ (i.e., $S4$), and this leads to the energy savings and saved transmissions in Fig.~\ref{fig:nrg_vary_phi_e_M}.
-By contrast, for the MNIST-M experiment in Fig.~\ref{fig:nrg_alpha_MM}, increasing $\phi^{\mathsf{E}}$ from $1e-2$ to $1e0$ shows no change in unique source-to-target model transmissions, and this is reflected by the unchanging energy consumption and saved transmission values in Fig.~\ref{fig:nrg_vary_phi_e_MM}.
-Ultimately, as $\phi^{\mathsf{E}}$ grows to $1e2$, the link weights for model transfer become skewed to favor only the most energy efficient sources regardless of ML dataset.
+We visualize the change in weights $\alpha_{i,j}$ as a result of different $\phi^{\mathsf{E}}$ values in Fig.~\ref{fig:nrg_ratios_phi_e}.
+For example, for the MNIST experiment in Fig.~\ref{fig:nrg_alpha_M}, increasing $\phi^{\mathsf{E}}$ from $0.01$ to $1$ eliminates transmissions from source device $4$ (i.e., $S4$), and this leads to some energy savings and saved transmissions in Fig.~\ref{fig:nrg_vary_phi_e_M}. { Fig.~\ref{fig:nrg_ratios_phi_e} also shows that for scenarios with large $\phi^{\mathsf{E}}$, the cost of model transmissions becomes the optimization bottleneck, resulting in only two sources that transmit to targets.
+Conversely, for scenarios with low $\phi^{\mathsf{E}}$, the optimization is able to focus more on the expected ML performance, resulting in more sources that transmit their ML models to targets.} { The lowest value $\phi^{\mathsf{E}} = 0.01$ corresponds to the case of full energy consumption from Fig.~\ref{fig:phi_e_vary}. }